MicrosoftDocs/sdk-api/sdk-api-src/content/locationapi/nf-locationapi-ilatlongreport-getlongitude.md

 ## -description

 <p class="CCE_Message">[The Win32 Location API is available for use in the operating systems specified in the Requirements section.
 It may be altered or unavailable in subsequent versions.
-Instead, use the <a href="https://msdn.microsoft.com/fd40bf4a-c59a-43a4-ab01-c671a8a41731">Windows.Devices.Geolocation</a>
+Instead, use the <a href="https://msdn.microsoft.com/fd40bf4a-c59a-43a4-ab01-c671a8a41731">Windows.Devices.Geolocation</a>API.
-API.
 ]

 Retrieves the longitude, in degrees.
 The longitude is between -180 and 180, where East is positive.